lightward/mechanic-tasks/docs/copy-order-tags-to-customers/README.md

 * "Run daily": yes

 Note: the 31536000 value is a quantity of seconds; 31536000 is the number of seconds in a year.
 To adjust, replace this value with the number of seconds you want to use.
 For example, 30 days is 2592000 seconds.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/copy-order-tags-to-customers), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/copy-order-tags-to-customers.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).